 We offer a service to private tenants, home owners and

-- Poor housing conditions affecting your health, safety or well
+- Poor housing conditions which affect your health, safety or

-- assessing your property under the Health and Safety Rating
+- Assessing the property under the Health and Safety Rating

 - Electricity, gas or water cut offs

 - Faulty heating systems

 - Licensing and poor conditions in houses in multiple occupation

 Your property must be dry, safe and structurally stable.

 It must have adequate heating, drainage, lighting, ventilation,

 toilet and bathing facilities.
 It should meet minmum health